itsjolosionelo/optimind/README.md

 #### Note:

-The <b>Circular Std</b> works well on my machine but not on netlify preview link.<br>
+The <b>Circular Std</b> font works well on my machine locally but not on netlify preview link.<br>
-Please download the code and strictly use <b>Extract Here</b> to avoid unnecessary errors.
+Please download the code and strictly use <b>Extract Here</b> when unzipping the file to avoid unnecessary errors.